-It seems that in the last week or so the temperature has started to drop and those long summer nights, where you can run for hours after work, seem to of passed us by for another year.
+Eventually every year the temperature starts to drop and those long summer nights, where you can run for hours after work, pass us by for another year.
 On the surface, it's easy to look at this as a bad thing for your running, but off season offers up a whole new host of benefits and challenges to take on.

 While there are some great races going on throughout Autumn and Winter, for most of us the big events on our calendars are all in the Spring and Summer.
-However seen as we are still firmly in 2019, those races can seem a little too far away to really knuckle down for.
+However those races can seem a little too far away to really knuckle down for.
 So to help keep motivation high through the off season set yourself some smaller training goals to work towards.
 These should be small, measurable and achievable targets that will help you run faster or further next year.
 For example my focus for the off season is to get faster, much faster so my goal is to knock 15 seconds off my 5k time by April 1st.

 We race in all weathers and so it only makes sense that we train in all weathers too.
 Dress for the weather and the cold/wet isn’t so bad.
 Get a good headtorch and some hi vis accessories so that people can see you and get out there!